 These are the three elements of reliability, and you repeated that sequence every day, so your dog learned it.

 We can use the same three principles ourselves to teach our dog what we want instead, but that is work.
 Punishing the behavior is much easier and faster.
 Isn’t it?
 At least, that’s how it seems at first.
 However, once you take that path, you discover its limitations quickly.
+Especially if the behavior is in some way genetically driven, punishment alone won't help much—this is true for many behaviors you call dog trainers for.
 Building your dog up will result in a better outcome.

 Your Dog is Always Learning